ccarruitero/makemehapi/exercises/directories/problem.md

-Create a Hapi server as in previous exercises.

-Create a folder named 'public' and add a 'file.html' file in the folder with the following contents:
+Create a server which routes requests to the path `/foo/bar/baz/file.html` to a file in a directory, e.g. `public/file.html`, which contains the following:

 ```html
 <html>